anipnwr7777/music_generation_using_deep_learning/README.md

 We here are not expecting our model to generate new music which is of professional quality, but we want it to generate a decent quality music which should be melodious and good to hear.

-though it can be implemented in many ways but we have done it using LSTM.
+Though it can be implemented in many ways but we have done it using LSTM.

+Also we are doing it for one instrument only and in the future can be done on multiple instruments.

+Run the python file having the dataset in the directory and try changing the epochs, layers and increasing dataset to get better accuracy.